----

 * ran win32diskImage.exe - selected SD card.
 Selected .iso image.
 "WRITE" - it said 'success'..
 Yeah!

-* Essentially followed quick start instructions from : http://www.raspberrypi.org/quick-start-guide
+* Essentially followed quick start instructions from : http://www.raspberrypi.org/

 - HDMI from PI to TV